Increasingly affordable, electric vehicles are primarily designed to reduce CO2 emissions, but above all to meet the needs of most motorists.

 Price: €43,100 (excluding environmental bonus)

 That was our ranking of electric family cars.
 But what if you haven't found the electric family car of your dreams?
-Don't panic, dozens of models will invade the market next year.
+Don't panic, there are dozens of models to choose from. will invade the market next year.